Variational formulations of transport phenomena on combinatorial meshes: Exterior calculus variational formulations

 \end{discussion} \begin{discussion} Define the \newterm{dual conductivity}

 by

 This means that

-\end{discussion} \begin{remark} The conductivities for mass, heat energy, charge and volume transport are mass diffusivity, thermal conductivity, electrical conductivity and hydraulic conductivity.
+\end{discussion} \begin{remark} The conductivities for mass transfer, heat transfer, charge transport, and fluid flow through porous media are mass diffusivity, thermal conductivity, electrical conductivity, and hydraulic conductivity respectively.
 The respective constitutive laws are Fick's law of diffusion, Fourier's law, Ohm's law, and Darcy's law.

 Discussed transport phenomena, their respective material properties and constitutive laws, and physical dimensions are summarised in \Cref{tab:transport_phenomena}. \end{remark}

 \begin{discussion}[Description of advective flow rate] Let